Public Health

 Generally the first two years of the Ph.D. program are devoted primarily to coursework and rotations for students in some areas.
 All doctoral students are required to successfully complete a minimum of ten graduate-level courses and must satisfy the individual departmental requirements, detailed below.
 Courses such as Dissertation Research, Preparing for Qualifying Exams, Research Ethics and Responsibility, and Seminar do not count toward the course requirements.
 However, students must register for these courses in order for them to appear on the transcript.

-All first-year Ph.D. students must enroll in and complete training in Research Ethics and Responsibility (EPH 600).
+All first-year Ph.D. students must enroll in and complete training in Research Ethics and Responsibility (PUBH 600).
 This course introduces and prepares students for responsible conduct in research, including data acquisition and management, mentor/trainee responsibilities, publication practices and authorship standards, scientific misconduct, and conflict of interest.
 Research Ethics and Responsibility is offered annually and is graded Satisfactory/Unsatisfactory.
+Additionally, all first-year students must participate in a Public Health Primer online course the summer before their first term.

 At the end of years one and two, advisers will be asked to complete a progress report for each student evaluating the student’s academic progress and describing the student’s readiness for teaching and/or conducting research.
 This is then discussed with the student and reviewed by the DGS.
-Students who have not progressed adequately will be asked to meet with the DGS to address the situation.
+Students who have not progressed adequately will be asked to meet with the director of graduate studies (DGS) to address the situation.

 The qualifying exam is typically taken by the end of the second full academic year.
 With the assistance of the faculty adviser, generally after qualifying exams, each student requests appropriate faculty members to join a dissertation advisory committee (DAC).
 The DAC reviews and approves the prospectus as developed by the student and submits it to the DGS and the Graduate Studies Executive Committee (GSEC) for approval.
 The dissertation prospectus must be approved by the end of the third year.